leinardi/gwe/README.md

 ```
 flatpak install flathub org.gtk.Gtk3theme.Yaru
 ```

+### I have installed the app using Flatpak, but all the GWE fields are empty
+This issue can be usually solved by closing GWE, executing `flatpak update` and starting GWE again.
+This is necessary to be sure to have the latest [org.freedesktop.Platform.GL.nvidia](https://github.com/flathub/org.freedesktop.Platform.GL.nvidia).
+If, after the update, all the fields are still empty, feel free to open a new issue on the project tracker.

 ### Why the memory overclock offsets effectively applied does not match the one set in the Nvidia Settings app?
 Because Memory Transfer Rate, what Nvidia Settings reports and changes, is different from the effective Memory Clock, what is actually being